wsolow/wsolow.github.io/_pages/about.md

 Hi!
 I am a PhD student at [Oregon State University](https://engineering.oregonstate.edu/EECS) in the [Intelligent and Reliable Autonomous Systems (IRAS)](https://www.sandhyasai.com/group) group, advised by [Dr. Sandhya Saisubramanian](https://www.sandhyasai.com/).

-My research interests lie in sequential decision making problems.
-Broadly, I aim to support the design of autonomous agents that are safe and reliable.
-I currently work on real-time model calibration problems, motivated by safety-critical applications to decision making problems in agriculture.
+My research interests lie in sequential decision making problems with real world applications.
+Broadly, I am to build systems that are safe and reliable and can inform the decisions of end users.
+I curently work on model calibration and transfer problems and reinforcement learining, motivated by safety-critical applications to decision making problems in agriculture.

-Previously, I have worked on constraint inference methods in reinforcement learning.
+I am also a budding robotist!
+I recently built robotic system to percieve, localize and manipulate different colored blocks using a Kinova Gen3 7DoF manipulator arm.
+This system supports real-world hardware evaluation of our lab's evaluation of model learning and preference learning algorithms.

 ***

-My work is currently funded by the [AgAid Institue](https://agaid.org/).
+My research is currently funded by the [AgAid Institue](https://agaid.org/).

 I've been fortunate to have the opportunity to work with interdisciplinary teams in agriculture and computational chemistry.
-I enjoy working on problems in ML/AI that are motivated by real-world applications, particularly in agriculture and Climate.
+I enjoy working on problems in ML/AI that are motivated by real-world applications, particularly in agriculture and climate.
 The problem statements that naturally arise in these settings provide an exciting array of challenges from an AI perspective, with the promise of rapid deployment to help end-users.

 Interested in collaborating on a problem?
 Please email me!